Online Learning: A Modern Introduction Using Convex Optimization: The Follow-the-Regularized-Leader Algorithm

-Hence, we are measuring the distance between the minimizer of the regularized losses (with two different regularizers) in two consecutive predictions of the algorithms.
-Roughly speaking, this term will be small if $\bx_{t}\approx \bx_{t+1}$ and the losses+regularization are ``nice''.
-This should remind you exactly the OMD update, where we \emph{constrain} $\bx_{t+1}$ to be close to $\bx_{t+1}$.
+Hence, we are measuring the distance between the value of the regularized losses in two consecutive predictions of the algorithms.
+Roughly speaking, if $\bx_{t}\approx \bx_{t+1}$ and the losses plus regularization are ``nice'' then this term will be small.
+This should remind you exactly of the \ac{OMD} update, where we \emph{constrain} $\bx_{t+1}$ to be close to $\bx_{t}$.
 Instead, here the two predictions will be close one to the other if the minimizer of the regularized losses up to time $t$ is close to the minimizer of the losses up to time $t+1$.
-So, like in OMD, the regularizer here will play the critical role of \emph{stabilizing} the predictions, if the losses do not possess enough curvature.
+So, like in \ac{OMD}, the regularizer here will play the critical role of \emph{stabilizing} the predictions, if the losses do not possess enough curvature.

-In the following, we will see different ways to get an explicit upper bound from Lemma~\ref{lemma:ftrl_equality}.
+However, while surprising, the above equality is not yet a regret bound, because it is ``implicit''.
+In fact, the losses are appearing on both sides of the equation.
+So, in the following, we will see different ways to get an explicit upper bound from Lemma~\ref{lemma:ftrl_equality}.